 To support pupils who have been abused in accordance with his/her child protection plan.

 To establish and maintain a safe environment in which children can learn and develop.

 A variety of safeguarding policies can be found in the policy section of our website.

-Designated Safeguarding Officer: Mrs. J. Fraser (Head teacher)
+Designated Safeguarding Officer: Mrs. J. Cunningham (Executive Head teacher)

-Anyone wishing to make an allegation should contact the Head teacher in the first instance.
-If the allegation is against the Head teacher then the Deputy Designated officer should be asked to contact the Chair of Governors and/or the Safeguarding Governor.
+Anyone wishing to make an allegation should contact the Executive Head teacher in the first instance.
+If the allegation is against the Executive Head teacher then the Deputy Designated officer should be asked to contact the C.E.O.